Harshit-0018/AI-ChatBot/README.md

-# AI Chatbot (Groq + Streamlit)
+# AI Chatbot (Groq + Streamlit + RAG)

-An interactive AI chatbot built using Streamlit and powered by Groq’s ultra-fast LLMs (LLaMA 3.1).
+An interactive AI chatbot built using Streamlit and powered by Groq's ultra-fast LLMs.
+Now supports **PDF-based Retrieval-Augmented Generation (RAG)** — upload a PDF and ask questions grounded in its content, alongside general conversation.
-This application provides real-time conversational responses with a clean and modern chat interface.

 ---